conundrumer/eba-template/README.md

 - light/dark theme based on system settings :)

 *Blockstyles are required to be React components, but this template is designed so you can avoid dealing with React.
 Just keep everything contained in CustomRenderer

+**Did you come across a block or parameter value that keeps crashing everything?
+Enter `sessionStorage.clear()` to manually reset persisted state!

 ## getting started